top of page

 The New Zealand Epiphyte Network Fernbirds Orca Watch New Zealand

-Environmental Protection Authority NZ Cetacean Spotting NZ-Whale and Dolphin Watch New Zealand Bittern Conservation New Zealand Nature New Zealand Whale and Dolphin Watch-Wellington Godwits New Zealand Moths and Butterflies of NZ Trust
+Environmental Protection Authority NZ Cetacean Spotting NZ - Whale and Dolphin Watch New Zealand Bittern Conservation New Zealand Nature New Zealand Whale and Dolphin Watch - Wellington Godwits New Zealand Moths and Butterflies of NZ Trust

 FOXTON BEACH/ESTUARY SPECIES LIST

 Most records that are available just give Foxton Beach as a location but would be good, with help, to go through this list and give each a code(s) of where seen.
-The list can be viewed here but please bare in mind that it is far from complete and still a work in progress that needs peer reviewing, but is included as an excel file for people to have a look at and get an idea of how valuable an area this is.
+The list can be viewed here but please bare in mind that it is far from complete and still a work in progress that needs peer reviewing.
+It is included as an excel file for people to have a look at and get an idea of how valuable an area this is.
 There are notations in some area for further research which will be followed up at some point.
 There are still species to classify correctly (and to add) and arrange so please take at face value but contact me via the form under the Support MET tab if you have any comments.
 Up-dates will be added as and when but feel free to download.

 bottom of page